0xPierre/ClassificationTP/readme.md

 ## Licence 📜

-The app core is under GPLv3 but be careful the vegetables Images and vegetables data are limited are restricted to copyright.
+The app core is under GPLv3 but be careful Images and sounds data are limited are restricted to copyright.